script-money/ens-claim-flashbot-example/README.md

 # save airdrop in hacked wallet example

+**The code may not work, it is recommended to contact https://twitter.com/ourRescuETH.**

 use [flashbot](https://github.com/flashbots/searcher-sponsored-tx), only support ethereum mainnet and goerli

 support **ENS** **PSP** **SOS** **GAS** **WTF** **RSS3** **FORT** **BLUR**